Azure/api-management-policy-snippets/examples/oauth-proxy/readme.md

 - If the state parameter in the querystring from the IdP matches the cookie, and was stored in our cache, then switch the code for a token
 - Check the nonce in the returned token matches the nonce stored in session
 - Return 401 if we cannot match the nonce
+- Encrypts the tokens using the Session-Id (IV), and the TokenEncryptionKey (Key)
-- Store the id_token, access_token, and refresh_tokens in cache.
+- Store the encrypted tokens in Redis
 - Set a session-cookie which comprises of our cache-key, the cookies expiry timestamp, and sign it using a HMAC-SHA-512 signature creating using the SessionCookieKey named value.

 ## Sliding Session Cookie fragment